i-envy-hades/Hempy/README.md

 PubChem : https://pubchem.ncbi.nlm.nih.gov for properties of molecules

-ChatGPT : https://chatgpt.com for problem in programmation
+ChatGPT : https://chatgpt.com for problem in programing

-Geeksforgeeks : https://www.geeksforgeeks.org for know how to use librarians (ex: Beautiful Soup) and  Jaccard’s and Tanimoto’s index
+Geeksforgeeks : https://www.geeksforgeeks.org for how to use libraries (ex: Beautiful Soup) and  Jaccard’s and Tanimoto’s index

 ChemSpider : https://www.chemspider.com for visualization of molecules